POSYDON-code/POSYDON/docs/_source/components-overview/mesa_grids/fixed.rst

 Now, with our `grid.csv` and `example_grid.ini` files ready to go, we use a POSYDON script `posydon-setup-grid` to generate all the necessary files to run the grid using slurm.
 Note the different arguments here.
 We are designating
-that: 1) we are using a fixed grid, 2) the name of the .ini file, and 3) that our job scheduler is slurm.
+that: 1) we are using a fixed grid, 2) that our job scheduler is slurm, and 3) the name of the .ini file.
 We may expand compatibility for other job schedulers in the future, but for now slurm is the only implemented option.

 .. code-block::

-    posydon-setup-grid --grid-type fixed --inifile example_grid.ini --submission-type slurm
+    posydon-setup-grid --grid-type fixed --submission-type slurm --inifile example_grid.ini

 This will take a minute to run.
 You will note that it includes a pull from the POSYDON GitHub repository to ensure the correct, designated version of the MESA